insure logo

 Key Takeaways

-• Hazard insurance and homeowners insurance aren’t the same.
-Hazard insurance covers the dwelling.
+• Hazard insurance and homeowners insurance aren’t the same, but hazard insurance is part of of a home insurance policy.

-• Home insurance is the larger policy that covers other things like personal property and other structures, and provides liability coverage, in addition to dwelling coverage.
+• Home insurance is a package policy that covers other things like personal property and other structures, and provides liability coverage, in addition to dwelling coverage.

 Is hazard insurance the same as home insurance?

-Hazard insurance and home insurance aren’t the same thing.
+Hazard insurance and home insurance aren’t the same thing, but hazard insurance is part of a standard home insurance policy.

-Instead, Hazard insurance protects the home and is the same as dwelling insurance that’s part of a home insurance policy.
+Hazard insurance protects the home and is the dwelling coverage portion of your policy.
 Hazard insurance only covers damage to the actual structure.

 Hazard insurance can’t be purchased separately from a homeowners policy, says Mark Friedlander, director of corporate communications for the Insurance Information Institute.